leandrowkz/setup-macos/README.md

 ```

 ## Enable HiDPI resolutions
-You may need to enable some hidpi resolution to simulate retina resolutions.
+You may need to enable some high DPI resolution to simulate retina resolutions.
 This is usually necessary for external monitors.
 Take a look at this https://github.com/xzhih/one-key-hidpi repository for details or run\
 the following command to start configuring:

 ```bash